ts01174755/ts01174755/README.md

   -  High-value users(Feature Engineering, cluster & classification).
   -  Defining Family through "insurance benefit asociated network" (Graph/DFS).
 - Data Engineer & Server Administrator:
-  - With 2 years experience in "data Engineer" & "Server Administrator" in Online Learning Platform.
+  - With 2 years experience in "data Engineer" & "Server Administrator" on Online Learning Platform.
   - During the epidemic, Building a database of students with "online learning needs" were accurately identified through NLP and crawling methods.
 - Lecture speaker of 'How can data science be used in Insurtech?' in [NTOU](https://www.ntou.edu.tw).